Cardiac Treatment in India:

-HBG has some wonderful offings in Heart Care.
+HBG has some wonderful offing in Heart Care.
 Heart treatment can be categorized depending upon the age of the patient or disease type.
 There is some heart disease that people are born with.
 These are called congenital heart defects.
 Sometimes these congenital heart defects are detected at an early age and we can treat them early by doing heart surgery.
 Sometimes these congenital heart defects are not detected and are revealed when a person grows up.
 We can still treat them by offering the patient’s heart surgery.

 Sometimes heart disease is acquired depending upon a lifestyle that a person acquires as he grows up or due to environmental factors or other diseases that a patient may have.
 Such diseases that are acquired when a patient has grown up are called Adult Cardiac Diseases.
 They may be treated surgically which are called Open Heart surgeries or with help of Catheter driven procedures which are called Percutaneous Procedures.
 Many times Open heart surgeries are done via small incisions.
 These are called endoscopic heart surgeries or minimally invasive heart surgeries.

 When a patient is treated at a young age, it is called Paediatric Heart Surgery.
 The diseases that can be treated at a young age are Heart Holes such as Atrial Septal Defect (ASD) or a Ventricular Septal Defect (VSD), a PDA or patent Ductus, A TOF or Tetralogy of Fallot or a Valve Repair or Valve Replacement.
 All such surgeries are called Paediatric Cardiac Surgeries.
-The surgeries which are offered to adults are CABG or Coronary Heart Bypass Grafting or Open heart ByPass surgery, Valve Replacement surgery, stenting procedures or PTCA or Percutaneous Coronary Angioplasty or treatment for Aorta.
-Some time even heart holes are treated once a person has grown up.
+The surgeries which are offered to adults are CABG or Coronary Heart Bypass Grafting or Open heart Bypass surgery, Valve Replacement surgery, stenting procedures or PTCA or Percutaneous Coronary Angioplasty or treatment for Aorta.
+Sometime even heart holes are treated once a person has grown up.